danorris709/JavaPool/README.md

 Then using the `cd` command enter the directory to which you cloned the repository.

-Once in the correct directory ensure the `gradlew` and `gradlew.bat` files exist.
+Once in the correct directory ensure the `gradlew` and `gradlew.bat` files exists and the `gradle` directory exists.
 If they do not exist then there was an issue in cloning the repository!

 To compile the project run: `gradlew clean shadowJar`.